 - Hay and pellets filled

-- Litter box/poop scooping several times per day
+- Litter box/poop scooping at least twice per day

 - Nail trimming (depending on temperament)